Moser-Trudinger and Beckner-Onofri's inequalities on the CR sphere: _t

+It is natural to speculate that a similar theory could be devised for the conditional intertwinors, acting on pluriharmonic functions, which we introduced here only in the standard structure of $S^{2n+1}$.
+Rather than attempting an intrinsic construction of such operators, we will present a natural extension of $\A_Q'$ from the standard contact form $\theta$ of $S^{2n+1}$ to a ``conformally changed" form $W\theta$, motivated by the intertwining property (1.29).
+We will be interested in studying eigenvalues inequalities of such operators later on, as part of the proof of the Beckner-Onofri's inequality (0.8) (see Prop.~3.6).

-In order to motivate our construction, first observe that the sublaplacian $\D_W$ on $(\Sn,W\theta_0)$ satisfies (1.36) i.e. $\D_W=W^{-{Q+2\over4}}\D\ W^{{Q-2\over4}}$, and that it is a positive self-adjoint operator densely defined on $L^2(\Sn,Wd\zeta)$.
-By standard facts (which will be recalled below) $\D_W$ has eingevalues $0<\lambda_j(W)\uparrow\infty$, and by the intertwining property (1.16) (see proof of Prop.
+In order to motivate our construction, which will be carried over the whole family of intertwinors $\A_d$, first observe that if $\theta$ is the standard form on $\Sn$ then (1.36) implies that $\D_{W\theta}$ is a positive and self-adjoint operator, densely defined on $L^2(\Sn,W^{Q/2}d\zeta)$.
+By standard facts (which will be recalled below) $\D_{W\theta}$ has eingevalues $0<\lambda_j(W)\uparrow\infty$, and by the intertwining property (1.16) (see proof of Prop.
 1.3 below) such eigenvalues are invariant under the conformal action that preserves $L^{Q/2}$ norms: